ombra-hub/Anubis/README.md

 ---

-**Aphrodite AI** is your gateway to a more beautiful world.
-Rediscover love, wisdom, and creativity as the building blocks of humanity's greatest achievements.
+**Anubis Coin** is your gateway to a meaningful existence.
+Rediscover morality, legacy, and truth as the cornerstones of humanity’s greatest achievements.

-Explore, learn, and create with **Aphrodite AI**—because beauty is eternal. 🌹✨
+Explore, reflect, and create with **Anubis Coin**—because legacy is eternal. ⚖️🌌